biodiversitydata-se/automation/README.md

 ## Computation Platform

 The Computation Platform consists of; hardware, networking, processors, operating system, hypervisor etc.
-In our case we have thus far used OpenStack.
+In our case we are using OpenStack.

 ## Deployment Platform
 This repository contains mainly the second tier of SBDI 2.0 deployment.